"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

 In real-world practice, stakeholder involvement often requires engaging a significantly larger and more diverse population than was feasible in our study.
 Our current approach, where researchers interact with participants one-on-one in person, is neither scalable nor efficient due to substantial time and resource demands.
-Consequently, real-world deployment calls for systems that are accessible online and support simultaneous, independent use by multiple stakeholders.
-This necessitates thoughtful system design that communicates tasks and fairness metrics clearly, while minimizing cognitive load and improving user experience \cite{earnfairness}.
-However, the design and real-world deployment of such tools remain challenging in supporting users' understanding of AI fairness \cite{10.1145/3689904.3694698}, and this area remains underexplored in existing research \cite{doi:10.1080/10447318.2022.2067936}.
+Consequently, real-world deployment calls for tools that are accessible online and support independent use by multiple stakeholders.
+However, the latter remains challenging and underexplored \cite{10.1145/3689904.3694698, earnfairness, doi:10.1080/10447318.2022.2067936, tahaei2023systematic}.

+Recent work highlights the need for fairness assessment tools that help stakeholders move from ``aspirational fairness'' (``what (fairness) should be'') to a more technical ``measurement view'' (``how is it working or performing'') \cite{10.1145/3757647}, and that present fairness concepts to the general public with minimal prior knowledge \cite{tahaei2023systematic}.
+Building on these insights, we suggest that on one hand, tools should support stakeholders in assessing AI fairness in ways that accurately reflect their needs (functional); on the other hand, tools should also communicate fairness concepts clearly and support independent use (informational), thereby enabling scaling.

+We outline the first iteration of design implications in Table~\ref{tab:UI design implications} based on our prototype that speaks to both functional and informational needs, supporting and scaling lay stakeholders in assessing AI outcome fairness.
+These implications are grounded in the stakeholder assessment patterns we observed (Section~\ref{sec: patterns}) and the challenges participants reported during the study (Section~\ref{sec: experience}).